zephyris/polyalign/README.md

 `polyalign` first samples a subset of reads from the start of both `fastq` files to identify orientation of read pairs and typical insert size from reads pairs aligned as a unique pair.
 Next, it aligns the entire set of reads.
 Read pairs where one is not aligned and one is aligned to a single place are retained.
 Read pairs where both are aligned to a single place are retained.
 Reads alignments to multiple places are retained, if a pair can be formed which gives typical insert size and correct orientation.
 For `filtered` and `filteredsplit` outputs, all such alignments are retained.
-For `paired`, one good pairing is randomly selected as the output`.
+For `paired`, one good pairing is randomly selected as the output.

-In `filtered` mode, this behaviour broadly matches matches [Polypolish](https://github.com/rrwick/Polypolish) `polypolish filter`, and can be used for subsequent `polypolish polish`.
+In `filtered` mode, this behaviour broadly matches matches [Polypolish](https://github.com/rrwick/Polypolish) `polypolish filter`.
+The resulting output can be used for subsequent polishing using `polypolish polish`.

-In `filteredsplit` mode, each individual `sam` file can be used for `polypolish polish` agains the appropriate reference sequence.
+In `filteredsplit` mode, each individual `sam` file can be used for `polypolish polish` against the appropriate reference sequence.

 In `paired` mode, this outputs a `sam` file similar to normal `bwa mem` paired alignments, and can be used for general subsequent analyses.